tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays update information per repository for pacman.

 Parameters:
-    * pacman.sum: If you prefere displaying updates with a single digit (defaults to 'False')
+    * pacman.sum: If you prefer displaying updates with a single digit (defaults to 'False')

 Requires the following executables:
     * fakeroot